Have you seen chinchilla owners complain about their pets being messy?

 Yes, chinchillas are clean.
 In fact, they are one of the cleanest pets to own.
 Their fur only requires a dust bath to remain clean and they do not produce odor or dander.
 They are also not susceptible to fleas and other fur infestations.

 I think those points clearly illustrate that chinchillas are extremely clean animals They require little to no maintenance and minimal care to remain clean and odor-free.

 In fact, unless a chinchilla is sick, you will likely never experience a chinchilla that smells or produces any form of an odor.

 I do, however, want to take the time to dive into how clean chinchillas really are.
 I’ll also cover the tips you need to maintain your chinchilla’s hygiene.

 😕Adopting and caring for a new chinchilla can be intimidating and confusing.
 But it does not have to be.

 Be sure to check out my full digital eBook “Avoiding Critical Mistakes Ultimate Chinchilla Care eBook” for the best advice, tips, and tricks and supply recommendations to make adopting and caring for a chinchilla much more comfortable and easier to understand.

 You can learn more about this eBook offer using the link directly below.

 Learn more here:👉 Avoiding Critical Mistakes Ultimate Chinchilla Care eBook Offer

-If you don’t believe, be sure to check out my post about why chinchillas bathe in dust that you can see here.
+If you think this sounds too good to be true, check out my post about why chinchillas bathe in dust.